solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/forecast-three-roofs.md

 Docker Compose version v2.25.0
 ```

 An older version might work as well.
-Some OS like Synology DSM only support older Docker versions.
-In most cases, this is fine.

 If you don't have Docker installed, please follow the [official instructions](https://docs.docker.com/engine/install/debian/) to install.